ahmedelfaleh/Installling-Sensu-Go-Agent-By-Ansible/README.md

 4. Ubuntu 16.04, 18.04 and 20.04
 5. CloudLinux on CentOS 7 and it can modified to work on CentOS 8 if needed

-When use AWX, you have to set these variables like the following:
+When use AWX, you have to comment the first task name "Loading Vars" and comment out with_items in the third task name "Applying Sensu Go Agent Config File" and set these variables like the following:

 ```
 ---